LeZheng/Owl-CL-document/CLHS-doc/7-Objects.md

 * 异常情况(Exceptional Situations):

-If function-name names an ordinary function, a macro, or a special operator, an error of type program-error is signaled.
+If function-name names an ordinary function, a macro, or a special operator, 就会发出一个 program-error 类型的错误.

-Each required argument, as specified in the gf-lambda-list argument, must be included exactly once as a parameter-name, or an error of type program-error is signaled.
+Each required argument, as specified in the gf-lambda-list argument, must be included exactly once as a parameter-name, or 就会发出一个 program-error 类型的错误.

 The lambda list of each method specified by a method-description must be congruent with the lambda list specified by the gf-lambda-list option, or an error of type error is signaled.

 If a defgeneric form is evaluated and some methods for that generic function have lambda lists that are not congruent with that given in the defgeneric form, an error of type error is signaled.

-A given option may occur only once, or an error of type program-error is signaled.
+A given option may occur only once, or 就会发出一个 program-error 类型的错误.

 If function-name specifies an existing generic function that has a different value for the :generic-function-class argument and the new generic function class is compatible with the old, change-class is called to change the class of the generic function; otherwise an error of type error is signaled.